Feral Druid 9.2.7 Guide

 So to recap, tier sets are unique pieces of armor that, when equipped simultaneously, provide you with a bonus, different for each spec of the chosen class.
 This bonus is based on the number of pieces from the set you have equipped, with most tier sets providing bonuses when equipping 2 or 4 pieces.

 The fastest way to obtain your tier set is to take advantage of these three sources that can reward you with Feral Druid set items.
-The best advice is to complete the Sepulcher raid weekly - this is probably the fastest way to get your hands on the desired tier armor.
+The best advice is to complete the Awakened Raid weekly - this is probably the fastest way to get your hands on the desired tier armor.
 In case you don't have a team to raid with, complete some Mythic+ Dungeons or some PvP matches.

 Let's have a closer look at the Great Vault feature: